-For the last 3 months, the whole Internet community was boiling from the news about sudden Picnik shutdown.
-Picnik was a tremendously popular online photo editor.
+For 3 months in 2012, the whole Internet community was boiling from the news about sudden Picnik shutdown.
+Picnik was a tremendously popular online image editor.
 Since April 2012 it does not exist any longer.
 Google, the Picnik owner, suggests everyone switch to Google+ network or Picasa as a Picnik replacement.
 But these options do not attract all hard core Picnik fans.
 However, there’s a hope for the good.
 Meet PicMonkey, a new and dead simple Picnik alternative made by ex-Picnik developers.

-Launched over a month ago, PicMonkey is like a reflection of the old good Picnik.
-Like Picnik, PicMonkey can do all photo editing jobs: rotate, crop, edit, apply effects, improve photos, adjust light, colors, add frames, text, objects, watermarks, etc. An avid Picnik user will notice a lot of similarities in the 2 online photo editors.
+PicMonkey came out on March 1, 2012.
+Launched over 9 years ago, PicMonkey is like a reflection of the old good Picnik.
+Like Picnik, PicMonkey can do all editing jobs: rotate, crop, edit, apply effects, improve pics, adjust light, colors, add frames, text, objects, watermarks, etc. An avid Picnik user will notice a lot of similarities in the 2 online picture editors.

 - similar features wrapped in all-one online app;